AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/sandbox.md

 Within a few seconds the Sandbox should be up and running!

 <Image img={require("/img/sandbox.png")} />

-## Great, but what can I do with it?

-Aztec's Layer 2 network is a fully programmable combined private/public ZK rollup.
-To achieve this, the network contains the following primary components:

-- Aztec Node - Aggregates all of the 'backend' services necessary for the building and publishing of rollups.
-- Aztec RPC Server - Normally residing with the end client, this decrypts and stores a client's private state, executes simulations and submits transactions to the Aztec Node.
-- Aztec.js - Aztec's client library for interacting with the Aztec RPC Server (think Ethers.js).

-All of this is included in the Sandbox, with the exception of Aztec.js which you can use to interact with it.

-With the help of Aztec.js you will be able to:

-- Create an account
-- Deploy a contract
-- Call view methods on contracts
-- Simulate the calling of contract functions
-- Send transactions to the network
-- Be notified when transactions settle
-- Query chain state such as chain id, block number etc.

 ## I have the Sandbox running, show me how to use it